floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 The results of the case study show that the decomposition of NephroFlow™ Link into a modular monolith architecture using MOSAIK is feasible.
 The various test scenarios provide insights into how modularization behaves, with varying levels of success in terms of coupling, cohesion, and complexity.
 @scn_logical_contributor indicates that structural coupling is an integral part of the extracted information, and decomposition performs poorly when not considering it.
-Similarly, @scn_structural_contributor shows that the granularity of the decomposition can be too fine-grained, resulting in services that are too small to be useful.
+Similarly, @scn_structural_contributor shows that the granularity of the decomposition can be too fine-grained, resulting in microservices that are too small to be useful.
-@scn_structural_logical_contributor, the scenario that considers all three types of coupling, performs well in terms of coupling, cohesion, and complexity, though the services end up with a tighter coupling than the scenario that only considers structural and logical coupling.
+@scn_structural_logical_contributor, the scenario that considers all three types of coupling, performs well in terms of coupling, cohesion, and complexity, though the microservices end up with a tighter coupling than the scenario that only considers structural and logical coupling.
 Given the results, we can conclude that the quality requirement is met, as the proposed solution is able to identify module boundaries with sufficient quality.

 MOSAIK is able to automatically generate decompositions of the application's source code without intervention of the software architect, fulfilling the automation requirement.